Jellyfish-AI/jf_agent/README.md

 ## Execution

 You execute the agent with a `docker run` command that references the image on Docker Hub.
-You'll use volume mounts and environment variables to configure it with your YAML file and credentials.
+You'll use bind mounts and environment variables to configure it with your YAML file and credentials.

 You can pull down the latest Docker image from Docker Hub with:
 ```